Koc13/aide-fairness-evaluation/README.md

 For the Hiring, Healthcare Admission and Housing Application Approval use cases, we use the ACSEmployment, ACSPublicCoverage and ACSMobility datasets, respectively, from the Folktables benchmark, which is derived from the U.S. Census American Community Survey (ACS).
 These are imported directly into the scripts.
 All datasets include the selected sensitive attributes (race and sex), which are used to evaluate fairness.

 Additionally, we used the `adult_reconstruction` dataset provided by Folktables as our initial source to explore how AIDE works and determine the sensitive attributes.
-This file can be found in in the `datasets` folder.
+This file can be found in in the `datasets/` folder.

 The variable RAC1P encodes a person’s self-identified race in the U.S. Census ACS data.